AndyButland/UmbracoMapper/ReadMe.md

 		- Addition of the FallBackMethods property mapping override and attribute.
         - Namespace changes.
 - 4.0.0
-    - Support of Umbraco version 8
+    - Support of Umbraco version 8 (read more at this [blog post](https://web-matters.blogspot.com/2019/03/umbraco-mapper-new-releases-supporting-v8.html)
     - Changed mapping signature to allow the passing of a culture string, such that properties are mapping using the language variant indicated by the culture code.
 	- Added support for fallback methods using language as well as recursive calls to ancestors in the content tree